Tanittamil Iyakkam: Movement

 In practice, the ordinary man finds that the Tamil language is nowhere in the picture ...
 In Madras city like any other metro, English dominates our life to an extraordinary extent ...
 I think it will be no exaggeration to say that a person who earns very high can live for years in Madras without learning a word of Tamil, except for some servant inconvenience!

 Since the Congress government had turned down a number of demands, such as the use of "pure" rather than "Sanskritised Tamil" in schoolbooks and resisting the name change from Madras to Tamil Nadu until 1969, it seemed unconcerned about separatism.
 This bred resentment among Tamil purists, as expressed by Devaneya Pavanar in 1967:

 None of the Congress Ministers of Tamil Nadu was either a Tamil scholar or a Tamil lover.
 The Congress leaders of Tamil Nadu as betrayers of Tamil, cannot represent the State any more.
 Blind cannot lead the blind, much less the keen sighted.
 Moreover every political meeting, they will say "Jai Hind!".
 This Means, they are meant to rule only in broader (not specific) India.

 In the elections that year, Congress was replaced by the Dravida Munnetra Kazhagam (DMK) government under C N Annadurai.

-The Tamil purism movement successfully lobbied for Tamil to be declared a "classical language" of India in 2006, a status also accorded to Sanskrit in the Indian constitution.
+The Tamil purism movement successfully lobbied for Tamil to be declared a "classical language" of India in 2004, a status also accorded to few other languages (Sanskrit, Telugu, Kannada etc.) later in the Indian constitution.
 This gave rise to the Centre for the Study of Tamil as a Classical Language in Chennai, but it took another year to obtain official Tamil translations in Tamil Nadu courts.